Who We Are

 Deep amber, apple cider notes delivering a tart, bubbly brew.
 Sweet and sour.
 The perfect pick-me-up.”

-Kombucha (also tea mushroom, Manchurian mushroom, formal name: Medusomyces gisevii) is a variety of fermented, lightly effervescent sweetened tea or, more rare, coffee.
+Kombucha (also known as tea mushroom, Manchurian mushroom, formal name: Medusomyces gisevii) is a variety of fermented, lightly effervescent sweetened tea or, more rare, coffee.
 As the SCOBY Kombucha culture digests the sugar it produces a range of organic acids like glucuronic acid, gluconic acid, lactic acid, acetic acid, butyric acid, malic acid and usnic acid; vitamins, particularly B vitamins and vitamin C; as well as amino acids, enzymes.
-And of course there are all the benefits of the probiotic microorganisms themselves.
+And of course there are all the the probiotic microorganisms themselves.
 Check here for a comprehensive full list of the typical bacteria and yeasts present in a Kombucha brew.

 Our OMBucha® is fermented in oak barrels, in small batches for around two to three weeks to ensure optimum strength, and our amber ‘booch is not pasteurised, filtrated or force-carbonated, just naturally fermented tea.
 There are absolutely no industrialised processing methods, so no two batches ever taste quite the same.
 With OMBucha® being a truly authentic craft Kombucha, you can read more about why OMBucha® is nothing like commercialised mass produced mainstream ‘high street’ kombucha you may have tried from shops and supermarkets.